sandlbn/u64ctl/README.md

    - Validate file format before loading
    - Check file size and format

+3. **SID Player Issues**
+   - Ensure SID files are valid PSID/RSID format
+   - Check that Songlengths.md5 is in the correct format
+   - Verify MUI 3.8+ is installed for the GUI

 ### Debug Mode

 Enable verbose output for detailed debugging: